Anonymous said: Does it matter how Alaska died?

 It certainly matters to Pudge and the Colonel and Takumi and Lara what happened, and one assumes it will never stop mattering to them.
 But the real question is whether they will be consumed by that question or whether they will be able to live with it and keep going.

-Anonymous asked: Why Strawberry Hill wine in particular?
+Anonymous said: Why Strawberry Hill wine in particular?

 …It is what I drank in high school.